ammamxitaryan-maker/mnemine/docs/ENHANCED_DOCUMENTATION.md

 ## Overview

-This document provides comprehensive documentation for the enhanced Mnemine application, including all optimizations, improvements, and new features while strictly preserving all existing functionality.
+This document provides comprehensive documentation for the enhanced NONMINE application, including all optimizations, improvements, and new features while strictly preserving all existing functionality.

 ## Table of Contents